Aarne (producer)

-Mircea Păpușoi (born March 25, 2001), known by his stage name Aarne, is a Moldovan music producer currently based in London.
+Mircea Păpușoi (born March 25, 2001), known by his stage name Aarne, is a Moldovan - Romanian music producer currently based in London.
 He lived in Moscow until 2018 when he moved to London for studies.
 Aarne began producing music in the mid-2010s.

 Career

 On August 12, 2022, Aarne released his studio album AA Language, featuring collaborations with vocalists such as Feduk, Bushido Zho, Anikv, Morgenshtern, Big Baby Tape, Mayot, Markul, Eldzhey, Lil Krystalll, Lil Keed, Mykko Montana, Yanix, Seemee, Obladaet, Slava Marlow, The Limba, Platina, and Blago White.
 The album topped the Apple Music charts, with the track Tesno reaching the number one position, while Bolno, Fiesta, Ski Ski, and Diskord also entered the top 10.